-We welcome you to join the 13th Global Forum on Humanitarian Medicine in Cardiology and Cardiac Surgery, to be held in Athens from June 4-6, 2020 at the Mitera Hospital, Athens, Greece, together with the 4th Euro-Asian Symposium on Pediatric Cardiology and Cardiac Surgery.
+We welcome you to join the 13th Global Forum on Humanitarian Medicine in Cardiology and Cardiac Surgery, to be held in Athens from June 4-6, 2020 at the Metropolitan College I Maroussi Campus, Athens, Greece, together with the 4th Euro-Asian Symposium on Pediatric Cardiology and Cardiac Surgery.

 The Congress is being organized with the aim to continue to address key issues facing numerous developing countries including the shortage of financial, material and human resources, which are often aggravated by adverse economic conditions and loss of trained personnel towards richer countries, as well as, problems due to shortage oft technology and lack of education.